simaaron/simaaron.github.io/_posts/2015-12-08-Estimating-rainfall-from-weather-radar-readings-using-recurrent-neural-networks.md

 Over the competition I experimented with fixed sequence lengths of 19, 21, 24 and 32 timepoints.
 I found that stretching out the sequence lengths beyond 21 timesteps was too aggressive as the models began to underfit.

 My original intention was to find a way to standardise the sequence lengths to facilitate mini-batch stochastic gradient descent training.
 However it soon became clear that it could be a useful way to force the network to learn to factor in the time _intervals_ between observations; specifically, the network is encouraged to ignore readings when the intervals are zero.
-To the best of my knowledge this is a novel, albeit simple, methodological idea.
+To the best of my knowledge this is a novel, albeit simple, idea.

 ## RNN architecture
 The best performing architecture I found over the competition is a 5-layer deep stacked bidirectional (vanilla) RNN with 64-256 hidden units, with additional single dense layers after each hidden stack.
-At the top of the network the vector at each time position is fed into a dense layer with a single output before a Rectified Linear Unit (ReLU) non-linearity is applied.
+At the top of the network the vector at each time position is fed into a dense layer with a single output before a [Rectified Linear Units (ReLU)](http://machinelearning.wustl.edu/mlpapers/paper_files/icml2010_NairH10.pdf) non-linearity is applied.
 The final result is obtained by taking the mean of the predictions from each time position.
 I will explain the evolution of this model using figures in the following section.
 This roughly mirrors the way I developed the models over the course of the competition.

 ### Design evolution
 The basic model inspired by the _adding problem_ is a single layer RNN (Fig 3):